s3nd3r5/reminder/readme.txt

-reminder.d
+reminder
 ==========

-Reminder.d is a daemon that monitors the /usr/etc/reminder.d/ dir reminder CLI is used at the user level to manage the contents within the /usr/etc/reminder.d/$USER.list
+reminder.d is a daemon that monitors the /usr/etc/reminder.d/ dir remindme is the CLI used at the user level to manage the contents within the /usr/etc/reminder.d/$USER.list reminder-server syncs the reminders across other configured daemons

 daemon
 ======